jackminchin/learnecon/_build/dirhtml/_sources/parts/macroeconomics/monetarytheory.md

+---
+authors: test
+---

 # Monetary Theory

 ## Evidence on the Impact of Monetary Policy

-## Monetarism and the equation of exchange
+### Monetarism and the equation of exchange

 In the past, some central banks attempted to stabilising by directly controlling the money supply.
 Monetarist still favour this approach.
 The 'equation of exchange' links the money supply $M$ to how often each unit of currency changes hands, known as the velocity of money $V$ to the total volume of spending $P$, and real output in the economy $Y$.